 - During winter the paths can get quite slippery, do to this reason we encourage anyone visiting in wintertime to bring with them shoe spikes.

-- Bring something waterproof if you are planning to walk behind the waterfall.
+- Bring something rain gear if you are planning to walk behind the waterfall.

 - Electronics, cameras or phones might get wet when walking behind the waterfall.
 Make sure to bring covers when walking behind the fall.

-- Don’t visit Seljalandsfoss without a stop at Gljúfrabúi waterfall located only a little further West about 200 meters.
+- Don’t visit Seljalandsfoss without a stop at Gljúfrabúi waterfall, hidden behind a small cave entrance, located only a little further West about 200 meters.
 Those together make up a magical duo, not to be missed!

 - Seljalandsfoss is a popular place so during the midnight sun you might want to consider visiting early or late to beat the crowds.